 Is it because Brexit made us weary of debate?
 Have we become too fearful of being ‘cancelled’ or shamed on social media?
 Are the authorities afraid of anything that can be seen as potentially litigious?
-Has the degree to which we appear virtuous become the only way we should define ourselves and measure our self-worth?
+Has our level of virtuosity become the only way we should define ourselves and measure our self-worth?
 Surely there is a distinction between conspiracy and a questioning curiosity?

-I’m not in schools on a daily basis now and already feel out of touch with what is happening in the classrooms and assembly halls, but if it reflects the society we live in today, I wonder to what extent we are encouraging our children to view the world with an appraising, critical eye?
-Let’s take a few examples that could be applied to news items over the past few years:
+I’m not working in schools now on a daily basis and already feel out of touch with what is happening in the classrooms and assembly halls, but if it reflects the society we live in today, I wonder to what extent we are encouraging our children to view the world with an appraising, critical eye?
+Let’s take a few examples that could be applied to news items over the past few years?

 - Pertaining to Covid, we have been bombarded with statistics.
 Have pupils been given the opportunity to practice statistics and statistical analysis (perhaps in maths lessons) by using the Covid data produced by the Office for National Statistics (ONS)?
 Have they looked at the different ways the ONS have changed the way they have presented Covid information over the past few years?
 Have they discussed how these changes can alter the interpretation of the data and had the opportunity to ask why it might have been changed?